-The United States will see an increasing number of travel-related cases of the Zika virus, as the epidemic that is ravaging Brazil continues to spread, the director of the Centers for Disease Control and Prevention said Friday.
+The United States will see an increasing number of travel-related cases of the Zika virus, as the epidemic continues to spread.

 Among them will likely be pregnant women, the population most vulnerable to the devastating affects of the virus.

-Apart from condoms and abstinence, Frieden said the best way to protect against the disease is to avoid mosquito bites.
-And as temperatures and mosquito populations rise, municipalities will have to examine their mosquito abatement policies, he added.
+Apart from condoms and abstinence, the CDC says the best way to protect against the disease is to avoid mosquito bites.
+And as temperatures and mosquito populations rise, municipalities will have to examine their mosquito abatement policies.

 3 things to know to protect yourself against Zika